yashMustak/vslib/README.md

 	cout<<"Q. 11 Exists?: "<<list.valueExist(11)<<endl;
    ```

-**6.  ```Stack```**: This component helps to create stacks.
+**6.  ```Stack:```** This component helps to create stacks.
 Both direct and inderect mode of stacks are available for this. following are the available functions regarding stacks:
    * push(< value or pointer >)
    * pop()
    * isEmpty()